orbuluh/system_programming/ipc.md

   - It is passed only when both ends of the pipe have been opened.
 And you can write to a pipe multiple times before it is opened at the other end and read.
   - By using named pipes, you can establish a process in which one process writes to a pipe and another reads from a pipe without much concern about trying to time or carefully orchestrate their interaction.
   - You can set up a process that simply waits for data to appear at the output end of the pipe and then works with it when it does
+- a named pipe (FIFO) can be used in N to M communication types (that is, multiple readers and multiple writers).
+The **kernel guarantees the atomicity of the operations** (read and write calls) if the preceding conditions are met

 ## message queue
 - A message queue is a **linked list of messages stored in the kernel**.